Proposing a new project is messy.

 Web devs can certainly agree on one thing—projects can easily go off course in a hurry.
 That’s why it’s helpful to include all of your project details and potential project scope issues directly in your project proposal.

-Win Over Businesses With Custom Project Proposals From ClickUp
+Win Over Businesses With Project Proposal Templates From ClickUp

 Project proposals don’t have to be boring—or for that matter—in a dull Word doc.
 Luckily, ClickUp has hundreds of premade templates to help you kickstart your next project plan, proposal, or incoming requests.